steber97/RecursionFairies_AdaProject/README.md

 ### Contribution list:

-- Angelo Sciullo: research of data related to HDI, data cleaning, analysis and preprocessing.
+- Angelo Sciullo: data cleaning and analysis and preprocessing and most of the Data Story.
-- Harshvardhan: research of data related to HDI, data cleaning and analysis.
+- Harshvardhan: data cleaning and analysis.
 ML and weighted prediction implementation.
-- Loris Pilotto: research of data related to HDI, data cleaning and analysis.
-ML implementation.
+- Loris Pilotto: data cleaning and analysis.
+ML model implementation.
-- Stefano Huber: research of data related to HDI, data cleaning and analysis.
-Creation of the data story website.
+- Stefano Huber: data cleaning and analysis.
+Creation of the website.